Arthrosamid® Injections

 - Short lived efficacy (the treatment may work for a limited time)

-- Post injection flare – usually mild and settles within few days.
-Occasionally more severe and lasts up to a week
+- Post injection flare – usually mild and settles within a few days.
+Occasionally more severe and can last for several weeks.

 - Swelling of Baker’s cyst may occur